Welcome to Dominican College!

 The Dominican College text-messaging service provided by Omnilert is a key component of the College’s emergency notification program.
 In the event of a major life, safety or public-health emergency on campus, the Security Office will notify and advise students, faculty and staff via a number of communication channels, including text message.
 All members of the Dominican College community are strongly encouraged to enroll in the program.

 Title IX Sexual Conduct and Harassment Information

-The health, safety and well-being of our students are Dominican College’s primary concern.
-If you or someone you know is a survivor of sexual assault, dating or domestic violence, their are many resources available at Dominican College and in the Rockland County community to assist in both immediate and long-term care and recovery.
+The health, safety, and well-being of our students are Dominican College’s primary concern.
+If you or someone you know is a survivor of sexual assault, dating or domestic violence, there are many resources available at Dominican College and in the Rockland County community to assist in both immediate and long-term care and recovery.
 Learn more about Title IX Compliance

 The DC-1 Card is your permanent Dominican College ID, in addition to a flexible-spending card that runs a declining balance.
 Learn more about your DC-1Card